tigrouind/AITD-tools/README.md

 # LifeDISA

-This is a disassembler for scripts (called LIFE) in Alone In The Dark (1992).
+This is a disassembler for LIFE scripts in Alone In The Dark (1992).

 Both floppy version and CD-ROM version are supported.
 AITD2 and 3 are not supported.